Thomas-Mildner/KP-DataBinding/LectureNotes.md

 It is much easier to understand how data binding is working under the hood when a concrete implementation is observed.

 The following section discusses a simple (actually very naive) implementation of data binding in TypeScript.
-Of course the example could be implemented in many other languages but TypeScript is strongly typed which makes it easier to understand as dynamic typed languages and it is very famous for web development which is one of most important domains for data binding.
+Of course the example could be implemented in many other languages but TypeScript is strongly typed which makes it easier to understand as dynamic typed languages and it is very famous for web development which is one of the most important domains for data binding.

 TypeScript implements a concept called "properties".
-Java developers are used to implement private fields and corresponding `getter`s and `setter`s.
+Java developers are used to implement private fields and corresponding `getter`s and `setter`s to make their fields accessable from outside the class scope.
 Properties are aggregating these three parts to one: a _property_ of a class.

 The following Java code: